jiamei-SHEN/GANbyPytorch/README.md

 # GANbyPytorch
-An implementation of GAN using Pytorch.
+An implementation of GAN using Pytorch on MNIST.

 ![sample_from_testgan.png](samples%2Fsample_from_testgan.png)